TwilioDevEd/chat-quickstart-swift/README.md

 file, like all Cocoapods applications.
 You will need to open your project this way every time.

-You will need to go into `QuickstartChatManager.swift` and modify the URL for your Twilio Function there - each Twilio user will have a different domain to use for their Twilio Functions.
+You will need to go into `ChatConstants.swift` and modify the URL for your Twilio Function there - each Twilio user will have a different domain to use for their Twilio Functions.